 The Peach State has many opportunities for boating and personal watercraft activities, with plenty of state parks, rivers, and the Atlantic Ocean nearby.
 Unfortunately, not every day on the water ends well.
 Boating accidents can lead to tragedies involving serious personal injuries, blunt force trauma, and accidental drowning.
 Often, someone’s negligence is to blame for these outcomes.
 After a boat accident that results in injuries, death, or expensive property damage, come to Butler Prather LLP for legal guidance.

 Federal, state, and local authorities regulate boating activities in Georgia.
 There are strict laws regarding lifejacket use, waterway navigation, boating under the influence, and boat maintenance standards that all boaters must obey.
 Failure to abide by these laws can result in injuries during water recreation.
-If someone broke any of these rules leading up to your boat accident in Georgia, you likely have grounds for a negligence case:
+If someone broke any of these rules leading up to your boat accident in Atlanta, you likely have grounds for a negligence case:

 There are also minimum standards for the maintenance of water vessels.
 Boat owners must make sure their vessels are seaworthy before hoisting anchor.
 Maintenance-related problems such as broken lights, and sinking boats can place the owner at fault for related accidents and injuries.
-If a negligent boater crashed into you and caused costly property damage or personal injuries, get an attorney.
+If a negligent boater crashed into you and caused costly property damage or personal injuries in Atlanta, get an attorney.
 An attorney knows the myriad boat laws in Georgia and locally to assist with your case.

 You might be prepared for what to do after a car accident in Atlanta – but what about after a boat accident?
 Waterway rules differ slightly from those of the roadway.
 You must file an accident report if the crash resulted in personal injury or significant property damage.
 Contact local authorities for help with this process.
 As in car accidents, you may need to deal with boat insurance companies for a claim settlement.
 If the at-fault party doesn’t have insurance, seek help from an attorney for damage recovery instead.
 Contact Butler Prather LLP to explore your potential options for compensation after a boat accident in Georgia.